AOSC-Dev/autobuild/README.md

 autobuild
 =========
+**The mainline support for autobuild has ended.
+Use [autobuild3](https://github.com/AOSC-Dev/autobuild3) instead.**
+Now most of the new commits are bugfixes, and sometimes you can see some rare backports from ab3.

 A tool for building a .deb (maybe more when forked) from source, it supports autotools (./configure stuff) and cmake internally.
 After putting autobuild/define file in the source tree, use the autobuild command to see how the source code is built into binaries, then a .deb package.
 It's cool.